School Led ITT Partnership

 Worship, in all its forms, is at the heart of life at Archbishop Blanch School.
 The visible sign of this is the centrally located worship space.

-Each day begins with Collective Worship and each form nominates a Worship monitor who coordinates the shared production of a form Prayer Book; worship monitors themselves meet with and are guided by the 6th form worship coordinator, a central role of the 6th form leadership team.
+Each day begins with Collective Worship and each form nominates a Worship monitor who coordinates the shared production of a form Prayer Book; worship monitors themselves meet with and are guided by the Sixth Form worship coordinator, a central role of the Sixth Form leadership team.

 In addition, each year group meets weekly for collective worship led by either staff, students or visiting speakers from a variety of faith and community groups.